Anne Brontë

-Anne died at 29, most likely of pulmonary tuberculosis.
-After her death, her sister Charlotte edited Agnes Grey to fix issues with its first edition, but prevented republication of The Tenant of Wildfell Hall.
-As a result, Anne is not as well known as her sisters.
+Anne died aged 29, most likely of pulmonary tuberculosis.
+After her death, her sister Charlotte wrote a preface and explanatory notice to the new edition of Agnes Grey, but prevented republication of The Tenant of Wildfell Hall, believing it to be "a mistake."
+This decision harmed Anne's popularity as a writer.
 Nonetheless, both of her novels are now considered classics of English literature.